t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 * * *
 <A NAME="level_3_heading_3">
-### Example #1: Mounting a Cryptoloop Volume Without Encryption
+### Example #1: Opening a Cryptoloop Container Without Encryption
 </A>

-This is the simplest form of Linux volume file, and the recommended starting point for checking that LibreCrypt is operating correctly.
+This is the simplest form of Linux container file, and the recommended starting point for checking that LibreCrypt is operating correctly.

-Creating the volume file under Linux:
+Creating the container file under Linux:

 		dd if=/dev/zero of=./vol_none bs=1k count=1024